 In his work with CVEWG, which was responsible for reviewing counter-terrorism training guidelines, Elibiary played a key role in doing away with the practice of educating DHS and FBI personnel about the ideology and tactics of the U.S. Muslim Brotherhood.
-Indeed, he and fellow activists condemned FBI training curricula and materials that drew connections between Islamist supremacism, jihad and terrorism.
+Indeed, he and fellow activists condemned FBI curricula and training materials that drew any connections between Islamist supremacism, jihad, and terrorism.
 National security expert and political analyst Ryan Mauro explains how Elibiary helped purge these materials:

 “On October 4, 2011, Elibiary joined other Islamist activists and leftists in writing [FBI] Director [Robert] Mueller demanding that the FBI’s training materials be purged of such offensive material.
 Fifteen days later, he [Elibiary] was among 59 individuals and groups who wrote [to] then-Homeland Security Advisor to the President, John Brennan, insisting that the purge be extended to the training and trainers involved with the military, the intelligence community and homeland security/law enforcement community, as well.
 On November 11th, Brennan agreed.”

 This document purge was accompanied by the issuance of new "Countering Violent Extremism" DHS training guidelines which essentially recommended marginalizing adversaries of the Brotherhood, specifically Muslim “reformers.”